learn-co-curriculum/phase-1-how-the-web-works/README.md

 understand the following key concepts: the request-response cycle; URLs; HTTP verbs; and status codes.
 These are the rules of the internet.

-When building web
-applications — whether they're client-side applications in JavaScript, or server-side applications in Python — it's important to know these rules.
+When building web applications — whether they're client-side applications in JavaScript, or server-side applications in Python — it's essential for us to know and follow these rules!

 ## Resources